noflo/noflo/README.md

 For now NoFlo should be treated as an interesting proof-of-concept.
 If I have time, more functionality will be added and the system made actually usable for real-world business applications.

+## Requirements and installing

+NoFlo requires a reasonably recent version of [Node.js](http://nodejs.org/), and the CoffeeScript environment that you can get from [npm](http://npmjs.org/):

+    $ npm install coffee-script

 ## Running the examples

 File line count: